Hegz/ActiveDirectory/readme.md

     git-crypt unlock ../secret-key
     rm ../secret-key

+copy Stage 1 configuration into place, and rebuild

+    cp configuration.nix /etc/nixos/
+    nixos-rebuild switch

-Edit the top of configuration.nix to match your site
+Edit the top of AD.nix to match your site

-    vim configuration.nix
+    vim AD.nix

 Copy the new configuration into place